dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 >
 > 2. Default form

-When you close an organisation unit, you can't register or edit data to this organisation unit in the **Data Entry** app (beta).
+When you close an organisation unit, you can no longer register or edit data to this organisation unit in the **Data Entry** app (beta).

 ## Selecting a form { #aggregate_data_entry_app.selecting_a_form }